gouherdanish/gouherdanish.github.io/_posts/2024-10-20-docker-volumes.md

 **Host Volumes**
 - In this case, we provide the full path of the host directory where we want to mount the container volume data
+- This will mount the host folder `/home/mount/data` to container folder `/data/db`

 <img src="{{site.url}}/images/dkrv/host_volume.png">